 Connecting the child with a safe place to live next requires immense effort, investigation, and knowledge of the legal process.
 There are courageous single parents, grandparents, aunts, and uncles who are doing all they can to love the children left behind by irresponsible, ill-equipped, and/or incapable parents.
 CASA is called by the court for children who are not being helped by a strong extended family.
 If the child has such a capable extended family, CASA may not be needed.
 Our advocates thoroughly explore safe and permanent placement options and recommend what is best for the child.
 For the children, CASA is often the only way they will get to a safe home.

 How does CASA do the job of advocating?

 CASA volunteers come from all walks of life and professions.
 They are trained to work directly with children and families and provide the court recommendations in the child’s best interest.
-A guardian ad litem in Michigan is a court appointed attorney appointed that is paid to represent a child legally in the juvenile system.
-There is often overlap with CASA’s mission and the work of a guardian ad litem in finding the best course of action for a child.
-Typically, a guardian ad litem has a large case load while CASA volunteers are appointed to one case at a time.
-In some states, where a guardian ad litem is not required to be an attorney, the programs are combined and a CASA volunteer is treated as the guardian ad litem.
-Michigan is a state that requires a guardian ad litem to be an attorney.
+A Guardian Ad Litem (GAL) in Michigan is a court-appointed attorney appointed that is paid to represent a child legally in the juvenile system.
+There is often overlap with CASA’s mission and the work of a GAL in finding the best course of action for a child.
+Typically, a GAL has a large caseload while CASA volunteers are appointed to one case at a time.
+In some states, where a GAL is not required to be an attorney, the programs are combined and a CASA volunteer is treated as the GAL.
+Michigan is a state that requires a GAL to be an attorney.